UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 Bio
 ======
 I'm a MCS(Master of Computer Science) student at the University of Iowa.
 I am closely working with [Prof. Matthew Hoffman](https://uihc.org/providers/matthew-hoffman) and [Prof. Bijaya Adhikari](https://cs.uiowa.edu/people/bijaya-adhikari).
-I am currently conductiong research in the field of Otolaryngology and Computational Epidemiology.

 Some Personal Stuff
 ======